Portland, OR Solar Panels

 Portland Area Utility Providers

-PGE’s 2023 rate sits below the national average of 16.0¢ per kWh, but notably above Oregon’s state average of 12.70¢ per kWh.
-Portland residents pay more than most Oregonians for electricity.
+PGE’s rate sits slightly below the 2023 national average of 16.0¢ per kWh.
+However, it runs notably higher than Oregon’s 2023 state average of 12.70¢ per kWh — meaning Portland residents pay more than most Oregonians.

 Portland Utilities Electricity Rates